tensorflow/models/syntaxnet/README.md

         the two configurations.
     -   The resources will be created and/or modified during multiple stages of training.
 As described above, the resources can also be used at evaluation time to read or write to specific files.
-Note that these resources are also separate from the model parameters, which are saved separately via calls to TensorFlow ops, and loaded via the `--model_path` flag.
+These resources are also separate from the model parameters, which are saved separately via calls to TensorFlow ops, and loaded via the `--model_path` flag.
     -   Because the `TaskSpec` contains file path, remember that copying around this file is not enough to relocate a trained model: you need up move and update all the paths as well.